-Droplet microfluidic experiments can be tricky.
-There are a number of things that need to be considered in advance that the microchips are prepared for the experiments properly.
-In the following, we have put together a list of questions that need to be addressed before designing and manufacturing a droplet generator.
+Setting up droplet microfluidic experiments can be tricky.
+There are a number of things that need to be considered in advance that the microfluidics chips are prepared for the experiments properly.
+In the following, we have put together a list of questions that need to be addressed before designing and fabricating a microfluidic droplet generator.

 Next, the surfactant needs to be determined.
 Surfactants are of utmost importance in droplet microfluidic experiments.
 Surfactants normally have a hydrophobic tail and a hydrophilic tail.
 They form a layer around the droplet which lowers the surface tension and increases the stability.
 Oftentimes, the droplets undergo several tasks after generation.
-A good surfactant ensures that the droplets do not merge during these steps.
+A good surfactant ensures that the droplets do not merge during the passage through the microfluidic device.
 As the field grows and the experiments become more sophisticated, many researchers have turned to synthesize home-made surfactants that best suits their need.
 The proper choice of surfactant also prevents non-specific adsorption of the reagents.
 Some common surfactants for fluorinated oils include dimorpholinophosphate-PFPE (DM-PPFPE), polyethyleneglycol-PFPE (PEG-PFPE), and ammonium salt of carboxy-PFPE (Carboxy-PFPE).

 Polydimethylsiloxane (PDMS) is a popular material in microfluidic chips.
 PDMS is of a hydrophobic nature.
 However, upon exposure to plasma during plasma bonding, it temporarily becomes hydrophilic and reverts to hydrophobic in a few days.
 This feature is referred to as the hydrophobic recovery of the PDMS.